Mini Pumpkin Cake Donuts

 Absolutely, this batter will make about 12 large donuts using a large donut pan

-Take 1 cup powder sugar with 2 tbsp milk and 1 tsp vanilla.
+Take 1 cup of powdered sugar, 2 tbsp of milk, and 1 tsp of vanilla.
 Mix well.
 Then dip the donuts in.

 Video